Skip to main content

 }

 Never a 404.
-If offer and message are both null, skip the promo step entirely and send only your client’s normal automated reply.
-Common reasons: geo-targeted out, your client has no eligible campaigns, all eligible creatives were filtered by recipient platform. impressionId is still returned even when no offer was served — the call counts as a no-fill impression on our side.
-You don’t need to do anything with it in the no-offer case.
+If offer is null, skip the promo step entirely and send only your client’s normal automated reply.
+Common reasons: geo-targeted out, your client has no eligible campaigns, all eligible creatives were filtered by recipient platform.

 Sending the message